Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

 So, because I learned meditation from I think a genuine spiritual teacher, so it wasn’t just the meditation but it was the reason why to practice the meditation which is to connect with that Divine within you, and having already as a young person glimpses of that, there was no way I was keeping that out.
 When I met Patthabbi Jois and the system was that you did asana until you were proficient then you did pranayama until..
 I never really heard him to teach meditation.
 He taught a couple of Yoga Sutras classes when I was in Mysore but it ended up everyone was just laughing so much that i think he gave up because he didn’t really know how to break it down in a way that the Westerns could follow, so nobody could follow, so everyone would just start laughing and I think he actually gave up in the end.

-Marianna: Ashtanga yoga is a really powerful system, practising with you the last days I received a soft, sweet energy.
-Pure feminine..
+Marianna: Ashtanga yoga is a really powerful system, practicing with you the last days I received soft, sweet energy.
+Pure feminine.
 How did you manage to maintain these qualities?

 Monica: Well you know with Gregor we ‘ve been talking a lot about Luna and Solar and i think that the practice is quite Solar, you know developing, and i think because of the fact that I have allowed some of the Luna aspects to come in.
 Having said that i followed the system as it was prescribed by Patthabbi Jois, and I felt eventually I was really having to override my body’s natural inclinations, and I was injuring myself a lot and at some point I just thought this is ridiculous, like why am I practising yoga.
 And there where even times that I had injuries and I couldn’t practice and I was devastated, and then I had to ask myself, why do you actually practice?
 Is it because you can do certain postures and certain series, and then you feel good about yourself, and if you can’t do those then what are you going to do, stop practising?